geoffreyangus/cs106r/notes/conditional_statements/conditional_statements.md

 Notice how your friend used a conditional instruction: **if** they have Maracuja, then you should buy her some Maracuja.
 Otherwise, you should buy nothing for her.

 When programming PyBot, we sometimes need to give her conditional instructions.
 For example, we might want to tell her: "If there is an orange in your cell, pick the orange."
-Using a conditional instruction is important here, because PyBot will crash if she attempts to pick an orange in a cell where there is no orange.
+Using a conditional instruction is important here because PyBot will crash if she attempts to pick an orange in a cell where there is no orange.
 How do we do this in Python?
 We can program the conditional instruction, "if your current cell has a fruit, pick the fruit", using an `if` statement like this:

 _Python Code_
 ```python